Koredotcom/docs/docs/xo/getting-started/about-xo-platform.md

     Automation AI offers sophisticated AI-powered tools for creating Virtual Assistants to handle customer interactions through intelligent automation.
 You can define specific use cases and utilize advanced Natural Language Processing (NLP) to handle complex interactions.
 You can also empower virtual assistants to handle interruptions and provide clarifications for more natural dialogues.
 It also offers testing tools to ensure a smooth and reliable user experience by identifying and fixing issues before deployment.

     Key Features

-    * **Virtual Assistant Builder**: Enables the creation of intelligent virtual assistants.
+    * Virtual Assistant Builder: Enables the creation of intelligent virtual assistants.
-    * **Multi-Model NLU**: Natural Language Understanding that uses multiple models to better understand user input.
+    * Multi-Model NLU: Natural Language Understanding that uses multiple models to better understand user input.
-    * **GenAI Framework**: A generative AI framework to enhance automation capabilities.
+    * GenAI Framework: A generative AI framework to enhance automation capabilities.

 === "Search AI"

     Search AI offers AI-powered conversational search tools to quickly and accurately retrieve information from vast datasets and offer the most relevant piece of information to users.
 You can add multiple data sources to build your answer index, including website crawlers, structured data, unstructured documents, catalogs, and knowledge bases.
 You can also enrich and enhance your content to meet the specific needs of your users in accordance with your business needs.
 By combining Automation AI Use Cases and Search AI, businesses can create an exceptional, seamless conversational experience for their users.

     Key Features

-    * **Knowledge AI with LLM**: Integrates large language models to enrich knowledge bases.
+    * Knowledge AI with LLM: Integrates large language models to enrich knowledge bases.
-    * **Retrieval Augmented Generation**: Enhances information retrieval with generative AI.
+    * Retrieval Augmented Generation: Enhances information retrieval with generative AI.
-    * **Advanced RAG**: An advanced version of retrieval augmented generation for improved search capabilities.
+    * Advanced RAG: An advanced version of retrieval augmented generation for improved search capabilities.

 === "Contact Center AI"

     Contact Center AI offers a conversational AI-native Contact Center-as-a-service solution to enhance customer experience, increase revenue, and reduce operational costs.
 It helps create consistent, personalized, intelligent, and effortless customer and agent experiences across channels.
 You can leverage Automation AI Use Cases and Search AI to automate regular customer queries and seamlessly transfer them to a human agent as needed.
 The new Campaigns module helps streamline outbound voice and web campaigns.
 It provides templates and analytics to easily create targeted campaigns, reach audiences efficiently, track performance, and achieve goals more effectively.

     Key Features

-    * **Routing & Experience Flows**: Manages the routing of queries and the flow of customer experiences.
+    * Routing & Experience Flows: Manages the routing of queries and the flow of customer experiences.
-    * **Agent Desktop**: Provides a centralized workspace for agents.
+    * Agent Desktop: Provides a centralized workspace for agents.
-    * **Campaigns**: Tools for managing voice and proactive web campaigns.
+    * Campaigns: Tools for managing voice and proactive web campaigns.

 === "Agent AI"

     Agent AI is your agent’s personal intelligent Virtual Assistant.
 It offers AI-native agent assistance to boost your contact center agents’ productivity and customer satisfaction.
 You can set up AI-powered automation workflows to empower your agents to deliver exceptional customer service by offering real-time assistance, the next best action, built-in Knowledge AI, automated assistance, and real-time guidance.

     Key Features

-    * **Real-time AI suggestions**: Offers live AI-powered guidance to agents.
+    * Real-time AI suggestions: Offers live AI-powered guidance to agents.
-    * **Auto fulfillment**: Automates the completion of tasks and processes.
+    * Auto fulfillment: Automates the completion of tasks and processes.
-    * **Agent Coaching & Playbooks**: Provides resources and strategies for agent training and performance.
+    * Agent Coaching & Playbooks: Provides resources and strategies for agent training and performance.

 === "Analytics"

     The Analytics Module provides a comprehensive 360-degree view of all voice and digital conversations across channels.
 It offers insightful dashboards, including containment information, conversation history, automation analytics, generative AI logs and analytics, search analytics, and contact center analytics.
 The module empowers your teams with data-driven insights, enabling them to make informed decisions to meet their targets.

     Key Features

-    * **Virtual Agent - User Conversational Insights**: Analyzes and provides insights on interactions between users and virtual agents.
+    * Virtual Agent - User Conversational Insights: Analyzes and provides insights on interactions between users and virtual agents.
-    * **Virtual Agent Performance Insights**: Monitors and evaluates the performance of virtual agents.
+    * Virtual Agent Performance Insights: Monitors and evaluates the performance of virtual agents.
-    * **Contact Center Quality Management Insights**: Offers insights to improve contact center operations.
+    * Contact Center Quality Management Insights: Offers insights to improve contact center operations.

 === "Platform Services"

     Common services help manage the entire lifecycle of products and services easily.
-You can configure the settings and the services once and use them across the platform for all products and services.
+You can configure the settings and the services once and use them across the Platform for all products and services.

     Key Services

-    * **Life cycle management**: Tools for managing the lifecycle of apps and services, including versioning, publishing, and collaboration.
+    * Life Cycle Management: Tools for managing the lifecycle of apps and services, including versioning, publishing, and collaboration.
-    * **Multi-lingual Support**: Offers support for multiple languages.
+    * Multi-lingual Support: Offers support for multiple languages.
-    * **Pre-built Integrations**: Provides ready-to-use integrations with other systems.
+    * Pre-built Integrations: Provides ready-to-use integrations with other systems.
-    * **Generative AI**: Utilizes generative AI across the platform.
+    * Generative AI: Utilizes generative AI across the Platform.
-    * **Omnichannel**: Ensures a seamless experience across various communication channels.
+    * Omnichannel: Ensures a seamless experience across various communication channels.

 === "Enterprise Services"

-    The platform empowers enterprise customers with additional services.
+    The Platform empowers enterprise customers with additional services.

     Key Services

-    * **Role-based Access Controls, Audit Logs**: Ensures security and accountability through access management and logging.
+    * Role-based Access Controls, Audit Logs: Ensures security and accountability through access management and logging.
-    * **Security, Compliance (SOC-2, PCI, FedRAMP, HIPAA, GDPR)**: Compliant with major security and privacy standards.
+    * Security, Compliance (SOC-2, PCI, FedRAMP, HIPAA, GDPR): Compliant with major security and privacy standards.
-    * **Cloud and On-Premise Deployments**: Flexible deployment options.
+    * Cloud and On-Premise Deployments**: Flexible deployment options.
-    * **Scalability, Integrations, Authentication, and Authorization**: Ensures the platform can scale and integrate securely with other systems.
+    * Scalability, Integrations, Authentication, and Authorization: Ensures the Platform can scale and integrate securely with other systems.

 ### Automation AI